usnistgov/WIPP-thresholding-plugin/README.md

 ## Building

-To build from source code, run ./mvn-packager.sh
+To build from source code, run

-The pre-built jar file can be found in the target folder.
+`./mvn-packager.sh`

 To build the Docker image for the thresholding plugin, run `docker build -t wipp-thresh-plugin` or `./build-docker.sh`.

 ## Thresholdtype options